AngleProtocol/angle-docs/guides/app-guides/leverage.md

 ### Slippage

-When leveraging with Angle, the protocol will borrow stablecoins from your vault to swap them to the collateral token you want to leverage on.
+When leveraging with Angle, the protocol borrows stablecoins from your vault to swap them to the collateral token you want to leverage on.
 It uses 1inch to swap tokens to get the best prices possible.

 Depending on the size of the swap and available liquidity on-chain, there might be slippage.
 In this case, you will find a slippage input to specify the maximum amount of price slippage you want to tolerate during your swap.